What does APWireless do?

-The amount of the lease premium depends on the rent being received, the telecoms operators on your property, the terms of the lease agreement, the location, the duration of the lease period, and a number of other variables that make up our own risk assessment.
+The amount of the lease premium depends on the rent being received, the telecoms operators on your property, the terms of the lease agreement, the location, the duration of the lease period, and a number of other variables that make up our risk assessment.

 Is this transaction allowed within the terms of my lease agreement?

-Mobile phone mast lease premiums are universally accepted and recognised by telecoms operators in every country where we do business, and the specific terms of the APWireless lease are recorded with the local land registry.
+Mobile phone mast lease premiums are universally accepted and recognised by telecoms operators in every country where we do business, and the specific terms of the APWireless lease are recorded in the local land registry.